On Arguments and Arguants: Reason, Reasoning, and Reasoners

 I contacted the Head of the Cemetery to inquire about the mistake, and was surprised to learn it hadn’t been brought to their attention before.
 There was no record of who had made the monument.

-After reaching out to people that study Gödel, the situation was shared with the Institute for Advanced Study (IAS).
+After reaching out to people that study Gödel and some of his former colleagues and friends, the situation was shared with the Institute for Advanced Study (IAS).
 The IAS, one of the greatest intellectual communities of all time, was Gödel’s home after leaving Europe.
 I believed they were the proper caretakers to remedy the matter, both legally and morally speaking, because of the lack of a next of kin and their management of Gödel’s work.

-After reviewing the wills of Kurt (’78) and Adele (’81) Gödel, the IAS found an alternative executrix for Adele’s estate.
-Unfortunately, this person and her husband had passed; but I was able to track down their daughter, a very nice lawyer living in Boston (the executrix of her parents’ estate).
+After reviewing the situation, the IAS decided to proceed with the remedy.
+But after reviewing the wills of Kurt (’78) and Adele (’81) Gödel, the IAS found an alternative executrix for Adele’s estate.
+Unfortunately, this person and her husband had passed, but I was able to track down their daughter, a very nice lawyer living in Boston (the executrix of her parents’ estate).

 Although the Cemetery stated that none of the parties technically had the express legal authority to represent the Gödel estate, the combination of the IAS’s support and my diligence led the Cemetery to authorize the repair.
 Perhaps this was fitting: a Gödelian grey area of the law.

 I think the inspiration of Kurt Gödel and his work will be increasingly enjoyed for generations, centuries, and even millennia to come.
 He is a wonderful monument to the capacity of human achievement, and a platonic sherpa showing us that transcendent experience is available at the place where logical obsession meets beautiful composition — where Truth meets beauty.